jr-oszik/mojito_qb-zombies/qb-zombies/README.md

-# esx_zombiesystem
-This is a zombie system, complemented with ESX
+This is a zombie system, converted from ESX
 * Loot from zombies (Weapons, items and money)
 * Loot probability
 * Follow the closest player